robertjdellinger/robertjdellinger/README.md

 ## ✋🏽 About Me

-I’m a Ph.D. student investigating how social systems and biogeochemical cycles interact to drive environmental change — and how these shifts influence ecosystem processes and patterns.
+I’m a Ph.D. student investigating how social systems drive environmental change their consequences for ecosystem processes and patterns.

 ---

 ## 🔬 Research & Roles